cshaib/diversity/README.md

-# 🎨 `diversity`

-`diversity` is a package that checks for and scores repeated structures and patterns in the output of language models.

-## Library

-This library supports various scoring methods for evaluating the homogeneity and diversity of outputs.
+This tool supports various scoring methods for evaluating the homogeneity and diversity of outputs. ]

 ```python
 from diversity import compression_ratio, homogenization_score, ngram_diversity_score